 Mathematical Analysis II

-This course is intended for students to develop their capacity for logical reasoning and calculation, and learn the tools for formulating and solving problems posed in its syllabus.
-The main purposes are the acquisition and consolidation of fundamental knowledge of differential and integral calculus in IRn.
+In this curricular unit, is intended that students develop their logical thinking ability and calculus, and learn the instruments that allow the formulation and resolution of problems within the scope of their study plan.
+The main goals are the acquisition and consolidation of the fundamental knowledge of differential and integral calculus in IR^n.

 Weekly - Available soon